 Royal Caribbean calls this Polynesian-themed watering hole a “tiki-chic lounge.”
 The exotic, colorful hideaway encourages guests to sit and escape for a while, with cocktails made with exotic fruits and spices like the double-rum soaked Banana Colada, Island Old Fashioned, Bamboo Swizzle, and Royal Zombie.

 Small plates like Asian noodle salad, Hawaiian BBQ pulled pork sliders, and coconut crab bruschetta are also available.

 Given my love for tiki bars, this is a spot I’d love to see Royal expand onto more ships in the fleet.

 Ship: Disney Wish

-One of the prettiest, and definitely the most lush bar on Disney Wish is The Bayou, inspired by the film The Princess and the Frog.
+One of the prettiest, lush bars on Disney Cruise Line‘s Disney Wish is The Bayou, inspired by the film The Princess and the Frog.

-By day, the spacious lounge plays host to a variety of activities and serves fresh juices, specialty coffees, and cold brew cocktails.
-By night, the venue is reserved for adults only and features live jazz music, serving beer and wine as well as concoctions such as the New Orleans classic Hurricane, an Absinthe Frappe, and an Orleans Crusta.
+By day, the spacious lounge hosts various activities and serves fresh juices, specialty coffees, and cold brew cocktails.
+By night, the venue is reserved for adults only, and features live jazz music, serving beer and wine and concoctions such as the New Orleans classic Hurricane, an Absinthe Frappe, and an Orleans Crusta.

-Both day and night, guests can also enjoy warm beignets at The Bayou.
-The upscale spot is the perfect after-dinner place to settle in with some good music, good drinks, and good company.
+Guests can also enjoy warm beignets at The Bayou.
+The upscale spot is the perfect after-dinner place to settle in with good music, drinks, and company.

 18. Wonderland Bar